alcf-lidar/alcf-lidar.github.io/documentation/lidar_simulator/index.md

 #### Overview

-The code uses the Mie scattering code MIEV by Warren J Wiscombe to calculate extinction efficiency, scattering efficiency and the scattering phase function at 180 degrees as function of particule radius.
+The code uses the Mie scattering code MIEV by Dr. Warren J. Wiscombe to calculate extinction efficiency, scattering efficiency and the scattering phase function at 180 degrees as function of particule radius.
 The output of MIEV is then used as input in `calc_k`, which calculates the backscatter-to-extinction ratio k (the inverse of the lidar ratio) by integrating over a range